MicrosoftDocs/dynamics365smb-docs/business-central/sales-how-record-sales-price-discount-payment-agreements.md

 2. Choose the **Suggest Item Price on Wksh.** action.
 3. On the **Item** FastTab, fill in the **No.** or **Inventory Posting Group** or other fields with the original item prices you want to update.
 4. In the top section of the request page, fill in the **Sales Type** and **Sales Code** with the type and name you want the sales prices copied to.
-5. If you want the batch job to automatically adjust suggested item prices, enter the adjustment in **Adjustment Factor** field.
-For example, you would enter 1.15 in **Adjustment Factor** for 15% increase in item price.
+5. If you want the batch job to automatically adjust suggested item prices, enter the adjustment in the **Adjustment Factor** field.
+For example, you would enter 1.15 in **Adjustment Factor** for a 15% increase in item price.
 6. If you want the batch job to create new prices, turn on the **Create New Prices** toggle.
 7. Choose the **OK** button to fill in the lines on the **Sales Price Worksheet** page with the suggested new prices.
 8. To implement the suggestions, use the **Implement Price Changes** action.
 The batch job creates suggestions but doesn't implement them.